 Connect Group Styles

-Community groups – Relationship, shared meal, prayer for each other.
+Community groups – Relationship, a shared meal, prayer for each other.
 Family friendly.

 Bible Study groups – Bible study, either issue based or book-based or both.
 Adult-oriented.